 - The team, Awesome Company All-Stars will show up in the results and they'll be able to see how the team ranks in comparison to all the other teams.
 Each team member will also be able to see how many miles they've contributed towards the 600 mile goal.

 FREQUENTLY ASKED QUESTIONS:

 I already signed up, but I didn’t affiliate my Individual entry to a group, club or team.
 Can I still create or join a group, club or team?

 Yes!
-To create a group, club or team, go to the Race Roster registration page or click here on “Create a Team.”
+To create a group, club or team, go to the Race Roster registration and click on the “Create a Team” link on the side menu.
 It will open up the create a team webpage.
 From the Team Type dropdown, select the “Individual - Group, club or Team.”
 Enter in a team name.
 Once you’ve created a group, club or team, go to your "Athlete Dashboard" on Race Roster (sign in) and look for the "Join A Team” button.

 I want to register as an individual and associate my entry to the group that my friend created.
 How do I do that?